Sudoite/ctf-writeups/PicoCTF2018/web/ASimpleQuestion/README.md

 True
 ```

-So there is just one row.
-(This is sort of redundant since I already knew that from `SQLMap`, but I am pretending I did not know.)
+So there is just one record in the `answers` table.
+(This approach is sort of redundant since I already knew that from `SQLMap`, but I am pretending I did not know for learning purposes.)

-Next, I want to extract the contents of the result.
-To do that, I need to know the length of the string held in the `answers` table, and then determine the value of each ASCII character in the table.
+Next, I wanted to extract the contents of the result.
+To do that, I needed to know the length of the string held in the `answers` table, and then determine the value of each ASCII character in the table.
 To do so, I wrote a function to do a binary search, which is designed to take the name of some arbitrary function that returns a boolean value, and then repeatedly call that function with different input values until the search is complete.
 Here's my function:

 ```
 # The binary search function.
 Optionally takes an argument to pass to the function it's calling.